 Vaccinations and pregnancy

-Vaccinations can help protect you and your baby from certain infections during pregnancy.
+Vaccinations can help protect you from certain infections that can harm you and your baby during pregnancy.

 Vaccinations you get during pregnancy help keep your baby safe from infection during the first few months of life until he gets his own vaccinations.

 Not all vaccinations are safe to get during pregnancy.
-Talk to your health care provider to make sure any vaccination you get is safe.
+Talk to your health care provider to make sure any vaccination you get is safe for you and your baby.

 What is a vaccination?

-This chart from the Centers for Disease Control and Prevention (also called CDC) shows which vaccinations are safe to get before, during and after pregnancy.
+This chart from the Centers for Disease Control and Prevention (also called CDC) shows which vaccinations are recommended before, during and after pregnancy.

 What vaccinations are recommended before pregnancy?